Skip to content

 Example Usage

-from mcp_fuzzer.fuzz_engine.strategy.schema_parser import make_fuzz_strategy_from_jsonschema
+from mcp_fuzzer.fuzz_engine.mutators.strategies.schema_parser import (

 # Define a JSON schema